GabrieleGioetto/Spotify-new-music/README.md

-Next.js app that creates Spotify playlists each week/month with all the latest albums of your followed artists
+Next.js app that creates Spotify playlists with all the latest albums of your followed artists